krakjoe/pcov/README.md

 Interoperability
 ================

-When pcov is enabled by configuration `pcov.enabled=1`:
+When PCOV is enabled by configuration `pcov.enabled=1`:

   * interoperability with Xdebug is not possible
   * interoperability with phpdbg is not possible

 At an internals level, the executor function is overriden by pcov, so any extension or SAPI which does the same will be broken.

-When pcov is disabled by configuration `pcov.enabled=0`:
+When PCOV is disabled by configuration `pcov.enabled=0`:

-  * pcov is zero cost - code runs at full speed
+  * PCOV is zero cost - code runs at full speed
   * Xdebug may be loaded
   * phpdbg may be executed